 By Mark Ellis and Michael Ashcraft, Special to ASSIST News Service

-About the writer: Mark Ellis is senior correspondent for the ASSIST News service and also the founder of www.Godreports.com , a website that shares stories, testimonies and videos from the church aorund the world to build interest and involvement in world missions.
+About the writer: Mark Ellis is a senior correspondent for the ASSIST News Service and also the founder of www.Godreports.com, a website that shares stories, testimonies and videos from the church around the world to build interest and involvement in world missions.

 ** You may republish this and any of our ANS stories with attribution to the ASSIST News Service (www.assistnews.net)